motom001/DoorPi/README.md

 [EN]
 ==========

-The aim of the project is to connect the intercom with a RaspberryPi (model B) and PiFace.
+The aim of the project is to connect the intercom with mini-computer and a optional PiFace or GPIO with a relais.
 On github I found something similar, the project “door-berry” of “mpodroid” (https://github.com/mpodroid/door-berry).
+There isn't any development since a long time and there was still a lot to do, but it was perfect as template.

 Intercom Requirements: